mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 extend his apologies.
-Their ship was identified on a list of possible smugglers; apparently, a criminal operation on a nearby world has found a way to ‘spoof’ transponder codes and has been using them to impersonate law-abiding starship crews.
+Their ship was identified on a list of possible smugglers; apparently, a criminal operation on a nearby world has found a way to 'spoof' transponder codes and has been using them to impersonate law-abiding starship crews.
 The sergeant informs the Travellers that there is a reward for any information that leads to